mckennapsean/dissertation/chapters/background.md

 specific methods for assessing and evaluating visualization systems deployed in the wild.
 This model, however, does not cover the creation and development of a visualization system.
+\al{below, what is the relation to software engineering?}
 More abstracted design process models for visualization have also been proposed in a variety of forms --- waterfall, cyclical, and spiral --- to perform